MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-account-information.md

 ## Example

 > [!NOTE]
 > Helmut Obertanner provided the following code examples.
 Helmut's expertise is in Office Developer Tools for Visual Studio and Outlook.
-Helmut maintains a professional site at [X4Uelectronix](http://www.outlooksharp.de/).

 The following code examples contain the DisplayAccountInformation method of the Sample class, implemented as part of an Outlook add-in project.
 Each project adds a reference to the Outlook Primary Interop Assembly, which is based on the [Microsoft.Office.Interop.Outlook](https://msdn.microsoft.com/en-us/library/bb610835\(v=office.15\)) namespace.